When I was a student, I was friends with a few Japanese exchange students who declared everything they thought was cute to be “kawai’i”.

 Want to buy a hedgehog from a cafe?

 A few years back, we happened to be in Delaware staying with a local Counchsurfer.
-That guy happened to own a hedgehog.
+He happened to own a hedgehog.

 So I can’t say that I think this is very responsible to go to a cafe and take home the hedgehog you only knew for as long as it took you to drink a coffee.